kingcean/kingcean.github.io/archive/2016/04/06/string-format.md

 ```

 Following are the arguments.
-- provider

-  An object that supplies culture-specific formatting information.
+- `provider`: An object that supplies culture-specific formatting information.
-- format

-  A composite format string.
+- `format`: A composite format string.
-- args

-  An object array that contains zero or more objects to format.
+- `args`: An object array that contains zero or more objects to format.

 It returns a copy of format in which the format items have been replaced by the string representation of the corresponding objects in args.